 The following DOs shall be supported by the GET (NEXT) DATA command.
 They can be accessed at least in the OpenPGP DF of the card.
 Simple DOs (S) return only the value with GET DATA.
 Constructed DOs (C, marked yellow) are returned including their tag and length.
 In constructed DOs additional DOs may occur (not defined here) but are not evaluated by the OpenPGP application in the terminal.
 The DOs in cursive letters cannot accessed directly with GET DATA as single DO, the OpenPGP application in the terminal uses the non-cursive DOs (mostly constructed) only.
-Some of the DOs are optional (marked green), the occurrence is announced in Extended capabilities.
+Some of the DOs are optional (marked green), the occurrence is announced in Extended Capabilities or by the presence of other Tags.
 DOs may appear several times in the table, if they are defined as single DO and occur in constructed DOs also.
 The order of DOs in a constructed DO may vary.